themis1234/Parallel-and-distributed/README.md

 # Parallel-and-distributed

-In the report I compared the file se
+In the report I compared the file serial-to-parallel with the parallel implementations